 Get the documents.
 When you make your purchase, have the merchant fill out the necessary refund document, often called a "tax-free form."
 Make sure the paperwork is done before you leave the store so there's nothing important missing.
 If they leave any blanks for you to fill out, be sure you understand what goes where.
 Attach your receipt to the form and stash it in a safe place.

-Bring your paperwork and purchases to the airport or border crossing, and arrive early.
+Bring your paperwork and purchases, and arrive early.
 Assuming you left the store with your purchase, receipt, and VAT paperwork (but no refund), you'll need to get the refund processed before going home.
 If you've bought merchandise in a European Union country, process your documents at your last stop in the EU, regardless of where you made your purchases.
 So if you buy sweaters in Denmark, pants in France, and shoes in Italy, and you're flying home from Greece, get your documents stamped at the airport in Athens.
 (If the currencies are different in the country where you made your purchase and where you process your refund — say, pounds and euros — you may have to pay an extra conversion fee.)
 And don't forget — Switzerland, Norway, and Turkey are not in the EU, so if you buy in one of those countries, get your documents stamped before you cross the border.

 At customs, an export officer will stamp your documents and may ask you to present your unused goods to verify that you are, indeed, exporting your purchase — if your purchases are inside your checked luggage, stop by customs before you check it.
 (Some retailers, particularly those in Scandinavia, will staple and seal the shopping bag to keep you from cheating.)

-Other refund services may require you to mail the documents — either from home, or more quickly, just before leaving the country (using a postage-free, pre-addressed envelope — just drop it in a mailbox after getting your customs stamp).
+Other refund services may require you to mail the documents — either from home, or more quickly, just before leaving the country (using a postage-free, preaddressed envelope — just drop it in a mailbox after getting your customs stamp).
 Then you wait.
 It could take months.
-Look for a refund on your credit-card statement, or for a check in the mail.
-If the refund check comes in a foreign currency, you may have to pay $30 or so to get your bank to cash it.
+Look for a refund on your credit-card statement or for a check in the mail.
+If the refund check comes in a foreign currency, you may have to pay a fee ($40 or so) to get your bank to cash it.

 Only you can decide whether VAT refunds are worth the trouble.
 As for me, my favorite trip souvenirs are my photos, journal, and memories.
 These are priceless — and exempt from taxes and red tape.